-The nights are getting down below freezing.
-Fall color has come and gone and leaves are falling fast.
+The days are getting shorter, we've had a few nights below freezing, and leaves are falling fast.
 Our summer songbirds have been replaced by winter residents like dark-eyed juncos, golden-crowned sparrows, and hermit thrushes.
 The signs are inescapable – it’s time to start transitioning our gardens into winter mode.

 Even though the sounds of leaf blowers are everywhere, there are some really powerful and compelling reasons to leave those leaves right in your garden.
 This fall, instead of bagging your fallen leaves and putting them out on the curb, consider raking them on top of your garden beds instead.
 Why?